- Tax-Free Income from Working Abroad

 - Meet either the bona fide residence test or the physical presence test.

-In addition to the foreign earned income exclusion, qualifying individuals may also choose to exclude or deduct a foreign housing amount from their foreign earned income.
-The amount of qualified housing expenses eligible for the housing exclusion and housing deduction is generally limited to 30% of the maximum foreign earned income exclusion.
-The housing amount limitation is $31,770 for the 2019 tax year.
+In addition to the foreign earned income exclusion, qualifying individuals may also choose to exclude or deduct from their foreign earned income a foreign housing amount.
+The amount of qualified housing expenses eligible for the housing exclusion and housing deduction is limited, generally, to 30% of the maximum foreign earned income exclusion.
+For 2015, the housing amount limitation is $30,240 for the tax year.
 However, the limit will vary depending on where the qualifying individual’s foreign tax home is located and the number of qualifying days in the tax year.
 The foreign earned income exclusion is limited to the actual foreign earned income minus the foreign housing exclusion.
 Therefore, to exclude a foreign housing amount, the qualifying individual must first figure the foreign housing exclusion before determining the amount for the foreign earned income exclusion.

-Before you become overly excited about working from some exotic foreign locale, foreign earned income does not include the following amounts:
+Before you become overly excited, foreign earned income does not include the following amounts:

 - Pay received as a military or civilian employee of the U.S. Government or any of its agencies.